 FAA and Noise Abatement the agency gets to veto any initiatives to control noise (with some important exceptions), but has no responsibility to reduce noise.
 See the following:

 FAA Funds for Noise Abatement the FAA doles out billions of dollars under two programs -- the Airport Improvement Program (AIP) and Passenger Facility Charge (PFC) Program -- to buy out private property in the way of airport expansion and to insulate homes and schools from the ravages of aircraft noise.
 For more information see "Airport Improvement Program" in the Index to the Website.

 National Airspace System Architecture is the FAA's comprehensive plan for the future.
 The original document (version 4.0) was completed in 1998 and published January 1999.
 The "NAS Architecture" is updated at the website.

-Strategies to Evaluate Aircraft Routing Plans a report issued in January 1999 by an independent study group following heated political debate over the responsiveness of the Federal Aviation Administration to complaints from various communities in New Jersey about overflight noise.
+Strategies to Evaluate Aircraft Routing Plans a report issued in January 1999 by an independent study group following heated political debate over the responsiveness of the FAA to complaints from various communities in New Jersey about overflight noise.